raphlinus/raphlinus.github.io/_posts/2023-04-18-bezpath-simplify.md

 ## Discussion

 The current code in kurbo is likely considerably better than what's in your current drawing tool, but curve fitting remains work in progress.
 The core primitive feels solid, but applying it might require different tuning depending on the specifics of the use case.
 I invite collaboration along these lines.

+Many of the points in this blog were discussed in Zulip threads, particularly [curve offsets](https://xi.zulipchat.com/#narrow/stream/260979-kurbo/topic/curve.20offsets) and [More thoughts on cubic fitting](https://xi.zulipchat.com/#narrow/stream/260979-kurbo/topic/More.20thoughts.20on.20cubic.20fitting).
+The Zulip is a great place to discuss these ideas, and we welcome newcomers and people bringing questions.

 Thanks to Siqi Wang for insightful questions and making test data available.